ibm-cloud-docs/logs-router/tenant-update.md

 5. To update a target by using the API, check that you can connect to {{site.data.keyword.logs_routing_full_notm}} by using the management API.
 For more information, see [Enabling connectivity to manage tenants in {{site.data.keyword.logs_routing_full}}](/docs/logs-router?topic=logs-router-tenant-enable-connectivity).

 ### Getting the tenant ID
-{: #update-tenant-get-id}
+{: #tenant-update-get-id}

 Updating a tenant requires the tenant ID.
-If you do not remember your tenant ID, [you can retrieve it](/docs/logs-router?topic=logs-router-get-tenant&interface=api).
+If you do not remember your tenant ID, see [Retrieving tenant information in IBM Cloud Logs Routing](/docs/logs-router?topic=logs-router-tenant-get).
 {: important}

 ### Retrieving {{site.data.keyword.loganalysisfull_notm}} information